Intro to NFT Tax Loss Harvesting

 1. If you donate a short-term asset, you may only deduct the NFT’s cost basis.
 In this example, that would be $30,000.

-2. The IRS requires documentation of your donation, and the amount of required documentation increases as the worth of your donation increases.
-If the asset’s fair market value is more than $5,000 you will need a qualified appraisal of the NFT, which can be difficult to find.
+2. The IRS requires documentation of your donation and the amount of required documentation increases as the worth of your donation increases.
+If the asset’s fair market value exceeds $5,000, you will need a qualified appraisal of the NFT, which can be difficult to find.

 To stay up to date on the latest, follow TokenTax on Twitter @tokentax.